 AVERAGE NUMBER OF PROGRAMS PER YEAR 4,000

-CAPABILITIES PRA offers 28 destination locations as well as a remote strategic account team to collaborate on event program execution worldwide, all with an eye to provide "transformative business experiences," management says.
-Through its ownership of events and communication agency One Smooth Stone, "PRA offers end-to-end integrated creative, production and communication solutions aligned with business events and local destination experiences."
-The team recently acquired event management firm Koncept Events, now operating as PRA South Florida, as well launched an office in the Louisville, Ky., market.
-All PRA offices receive global sales support, standardized business tools and systems, a quality-assurance compliance program, emergency preparedness and crisis communications protocol, and centralized, proprietary CRM software and other technology "to drive performance and consistency across our business," they say.
+CAPABILITIES PRA offers 29 destination locations as well as a remote strategic account team to collaborate on event program execution worldwide, all with an eye to provide “transformative business experiences,” management says.
+Through its ownership of events and communication agency One Smooth Stone, “PRA offers end-to-end integrated creative, production and communication solutions for in-person and digital engagements, aligned with business events and local destination experiences.”
+The team launched an office in the Seattle market in January.
+All PRA offices receive global sales support, standardized business tools and systems, a quality-assurance compliance program, emergency preparedness and crisis communications protocol, and centralized, proprietary CRM software and other technology “to drive performance and consistency across our business,” they say.

 TOP OFFICER Shawn Thomson

-CAPABILITIES To make events perfect, "We thrive on the details, from decor and entertainment, to the extra enhancements and customization to make each client experience unique," management says.
-"We also provide the best customer service in the industry."
+CAPABILITIES RMC thrives to “complete successful programs and execute epic events,” management says.
+“We thrive on the details, from decor and entertainment to the extra enhancements and customization to make each client experience unique,” management says.
+“We also provide the best customer service in the industry.”

 A DMC Network Company